lsst-sitcom/sitcomtn-037/index.rst

 If not, then the remaining option is to reduce the number of CCDs that get processed.
 DECam encountered the same constraints and invoked a pipeline that supports different configurations that specify various patterns of sensors to reduce.
 For example, pointing tests used just the central portion of the focal plane.
-A list of possible focal plane configurations should be created; we have already reached out to the AOS and Science Verification groups for suggestions.
+A list of possible focal plane configurations should be created; we have already reached out to the AOS[#]_ and Science Verification[#]_ groups for suggestions.
 It is recommended that Rubin adopt a similar architecture as it is not expected that any summit-based rapid analysis image quality metrics would require the full array.
 Especially since the camera diagnostic cluster handles the low-level health checks for all sensors, as is discussed in `Deliverable 5`_.

 The University of Washington group is now investigating the single frame performance enhancements.
 Scaling the experience gained with LATISS, it is expected that a 30s image cadence is feasible and the primary speed limitation will be the I/O constraints.

+.. [#] The AOS group has already communicated that a checkerboard pattern for the focal plane, while omitting the 8 outermost sensors which are highly vignetted, is satisfactory to accomplish their analysis requirements.

+.. [#] The Science Verification group has indicated that full-frame on-the-fly processing is not required, so long as full frame processing occurs at the USDF within 24-hours.

 .. _Deliverable 3: